Putin works out in his, President Jiang Zemin found bed bugs in his, while Kim Jong-un is too scared to use his. A look at the VVIP jets...

 Why?
 It's not just self-aggradisement - for rich and powerful countries there is surely a case for specifically designed, maintained and operated aircraft to transport their heads of state.
-Such a plane offers a secure communications platform, dependability and flexibility free from the vagueries of commercial airline timetables (and cancelations), and can become a command center in a crisis.
+Such a plane offers a secure communications platform, dependability and flexibility free from the vagaries of commercial airline timetables (and cancellations), and can become a command center in a crisis.

-Lindon B. Johnson taking his midair oath of office after the assasignation of President Kennedy in 1963.
+LBJ's midair oath of office after the 1963 assassination of President Kennedy.

 When?
 The very first head of state aircraft appeared in 1928, when two Westland Wapitis were stationed at the RAF's West London Northolt base, for use by the British Royal family.
 These single engined biplanes had a top speed of 207kph with a canvas covered rear section and two open cockpits in tandem.

-Franklin D Roosevelt en route to the Casablanca Conference celebrating his 61st birthday
+Roosevelt en route to the Casablanca Conference and his 61st birthday